smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Supporting Haptic Input/index.md

 # Supporting Haptic Input
-SDL now supports "haptic" input: input from something other than a touch screen.
+SDL supports "haptic" input: input from something other than a touch screen.
 This could include trackpads, click-wheels, etc. These kinds of inputs work by knowing which areas on the screen are touchable and focusing / highlighting on those areas when the user moves the trackpad or click wheel.
 When the user selects within a rectangle, the center of that area will be "touched".

 !!!
 NOTE
 Currently, there are no RPCs for knowing which rect is highlighted, so your UI will have to remain static, without scrolling.
 !!!

+@![iOS]
 You will also need to implement [touch input support](Video Streaming for Navigation Apps/Touch Input) in order to receive touches of the rects.
-@![iOS]You must support the automatic focusable item manager in order to receive a touched view back in the `SDLTouchManagerDelegate` in addition to the `CGPoint`.
+You must support the automatic focusable item manager in order to receive a touched view back in the `SDLTouchManagerDelegate` in addition to the `CGPoint`.
 !@

 ## Automatic Focusable Rects